-- Among participants of the Australian Needle and Syringe Program Survey (ANSPS), the proportion who had serological evidence of past or current hepatitis C infection declined by 12% between 2015 and 2018, from 57.1% to 45.0%, respectively.
-Further, the proportion of participants who had virological evidence of current infection declined by 30% from 50.7% in 2015 to 20.3% in 2018. - According to the ANSPS, the proportion of people who inject drugs and reported using a new needle and syringe for all injections in the previous month remained stable between 2015 and 2018 and was 73.2% in 2018.
-In the same period, the proportion of people who inject drugs reporting using another person's used needle and syringe in the previous month remained stable and was 18.3% in 2018. - Between 2015 and 2018, needle and syringe coverage, or the number of needles and syringes distributed by Australian Needle and Syringe Programs increased by 8% from 616.2 to 665.8 needles and syringes per person. - Coverage of greater than 100% is required to accommodate needles and syringes utilised by people who inject drugs occasionally and needles and syringes may not be used for injection, for example, wastage or failed injection attempts.
-The proportion of injections covered by sterile needles and syringes remained stable between 2015 and 2018 and was 106.4% in 2018. - Data relating to Indicator 1c: Incidence of hepatitis C in people who inject drugs attending health services and Indicator 1f: Proportion of people entering custodial settings with evidence of past or current hepatitis C infection were not available at the time of reporting.
+- Among participants of the Australian Needle Syringe Program Survey (ANSPS), the proportion who had serological evidence of past or current hepatitis C infection declined by 12% between 2015 and 2019, from 57.1% to 45.5%, respectively.
+Further, the proportion of participants who had virological evidence of current infection declined by 33% from 50.7% in 2015 to 17.7% in 2019. - According to the ANSPS, the proportion of people who inject drugs and reported using a new needle and syringe for all injections in the previous month remained stable between 2015 and 2019 and was 75.0% in 2019.
+In the same period, the proportion of people who inject drugs reporting using another person's used needle and syringe in the previous month remained stable and was 16.2% in 2019. - Between 2015 and 2019, needle and syringe coverage, or the number of needles and syringes distributed to people who inject drugs by Australian Needle and Syringe Programs increased by 18% from 616.2 to 729.9 needles and syringes per person. - Coverage of greater than 100% is required to accommodate needles and syringes utilised by people who inject drugs occasionally and needles and syringes may not be used for injection, for example, wastage or failed injection attempts.
+The proportion of injections covered by sterile needles and syringes increased by 10% from 108.8% in 2015 to 119.4% in 2019. - Data relating to Indicator 1c: Incidence of hepatitis C in people who inject drugs attending health services and Indicator 1f: Proportion of people entering custodial settings with evidence of past or current hepatitis C infection were not available at the time of reporting.
 Future reporting will include data relating to this indicator.